IrascibleBasil/pharis-mod-list/modlist.md

 	- [x] (Patch) Weapon Sheathing

 ### [PikachunoTMs Mesh Artifact Improvements and Replacers](https://www.nexusmods.com/morrowind/mods/45631)
+Replaces a lot of the vanilla (plus Tribunal and Bloodmoon) meshes with scratch-built versions with fixed uvs and better shaping.
+Includes an optional add-on that provides the Bloodskal Blade with a unique mesh and textures!

+Download:
+- **Artifact Mesh Improvements 1.1 Update**
+- **The Bloodskal Blade**

 ### [Unique Eltonbrand for Fallen One's Goldbrand](https://www.nexusmods.com/morrowind/mods/43528)
+Matches Eltonbrand with **Fallen One**'s Goldbrand replacer, which is bundled in the archive.

+Download:
+- **Unique Eltonbrand for Fallen One's Goldbrand**
+	- [x] Core
+	- [x] Eltonbrand
+	- [x] Fallen One's Goldbrand Replacer

 ### [Remiros' Uniques](https://www.nexusmods.com/morrowind/mods/49674)
+Gives certain weapons and armors unique models.

 ### [Animated Staff of Magnus & Iceblade of the Monarch](https://www.nexusmods.com/morrowind/mods/51402)
 Download: